pietrotedeschi/pietrotedeschi.github.io/content/authors/admin/_index.md

   - Wireless Security
   - Privacy Preserving Systems
   - Applied Cryptography
+  - Internet of Things
-  - Internet of Things, and Cyber-Physical Systems Security
+  - Cyber-Physical Systems Security

 # Education to show in About widget
 education: